d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 import os
 ```

-The original site might be unstable, so we download the data from a mirror site.
+The tar file of the dataset is about 2 GB,
-The archive is about 2 GB, so it will take some time to download.
+so it may take a while to download the file.
-After you decompress the archive, the dataset is located in the `../data/VOCdevkit/VOC2012` path.
+The extracted dataset is located at `../data/VOCdevkit/VOC2012`.

 ```{.python .input}
 #@tab all